ChHarding/TouchTerrain_jupyter_docker/ReadMe.md

 - `chharding/touchterrain_jupyter` is the image you downloaded (pulled) earlier

 - you will now be "inside" the container, i.e. what you type is actually run inside a virtual Linux box.
 You will see that your prompt has changed to root.
-To exit the container, type `exit` or kill the terminal window.
+Stay inside this shell and do __not__ open a new shell by clicking on the CLI button right to the container in the Docker Desktop app!
 - before you can run jupyter and load your notebook, you have to install the touchterrain module.
 Run the `install_touchterrain.sh` shell script sitting in `/TouchTerrain`: (note the leading `./`.
 Hit tab after typing in `./in` to get a text completion to `./install_touchterrain.sh`)